 Sutherland spoke of his truth and that of his family.
 He shared where his hairstyle – the dreadlocks originated.
 “I’ve had my hair for like ten years now, going on ten years,” Sutherland said.
 “I feel like it’s become a part of my identity at this point.
 When I was a kid my mom just braided my hair one day and I just went with it.”

-Braids woven by a mother’s trusted hands – before the days at Penn State.
-Before an alum noticed the dreadlocks and was predisposed to judge with innocent well-intended comments – but with its meaning to be discerned.
+Braids woven by a mother’s loving and trusted hands – before the days at Penn State.
+Before an alum noticed the dreadlocks and was predisposed to judge with innocent well-intended comments – but with its hidden meaning to be discerned.

 The world of Athletics reflects our socio-cultural legacy and principles; clearly stated in the Declaration of Independence and Constitution regarding the core values of Democracy, Justice, Equity, Meritocracy and Opportunities of Worth.

 Together we step into that national field heralding . . .
-“That All Men/Women are Created Equal” acutely aware of the ever present “Black – White – Equal but Separate paradigms” that linger – along with all of the subtle well-intended nuances.
+“That All Men/Women are Created Equal” acutely aware of the ever present “Black – White – Equal but Separate paradigms” that linger – along with all of the subtle “contrived well-intended nuances.”

-As the coach inspired, “We embrace differences.
+As coach Franklin inspired, “We embrace differences.
 We live, we learn, we grow, we support and we defend each other.
 We’re a family.”

 Perhaps one day no longer even a consideration to take a knee.